Jayakrishna1706/COLOUR-FLIPPER/README.md

 # COLOUR-FLIPPER
-changing color of the web page background color randomly with the help of JavaScript
+It will change the background color of the web page randomly when user click on the ramdom button with the help of JavaScript random function
+Play Around with Colour Flipper